DavidTello1/GameEngine/Assignment 1/README.md

 anywhere in the Hard Drive.
 6. It should feature Unity-like camera controls:

 a.
-While Right clicking, “WASD” fps-like movement and free look around must be enabled.
+DONE | While Right clicking, “WASD” fps-like movement and free look around must be enabled.
 SPACE to go upwards, LCTRL + SPACE to go downwards
 b.
-Mouse wheel should zoom in and out
+DONE | Mouse wheel should zoom in and out-> **zoom is moving with Z axis? or resizing the viewport?**
 c.
 Alt+Left click should orbit the object
 d.
 Pressing “f” should focus the camera around the geometry
 e.
 Holding SHIFT duplicates movement speed